$L^2$-Euler characteristics and the Thurston norm: Epimorphism of fundamental groups and the Thurston norm

-Since $G$ is residually a torsion-free locally indicable elementary amenable group, there exists a sequence of epimorphisms $G\to G_i$, $i\in \IN$ onto torsion-free locally indicable elementary amenable groups such that the intersections of the kernels is trivial.
+First note that a locally indicable group is torsion-free.
+Since $G$ is residually a locally indicable elementary amenable group, there exists a sequence of epimorphisms $G\to G_i$, $i\in \IN$ onto locally indicable elementary amenable groups such that the intersections of the kernels is trivial.
 We conclude from~\cite{Clair(1999)},~\cite[Theorem~1.14]{Schick(2001b)} or~\cite[Theorem~13.3 on page~454]{Lueck(2002)}

-It follows that without loss of generality we can assume that $G$ itself is torsion-free locally indicable elementary amenable.
+It follows that without loss of generality we can assume that $G$ itself is locally indicable elementary amenable.

-There is an involution of rings $\IQ G \to \IQ G$ sending $\sum_{g \in G} \lambda_g \cdot g$ to $\sum_{g \in G} \lambda_g \cdot g^{-1}$.
-In the sequel we equip each $C_n$ with a $\IQ G$-basis.
-With respect to this involution and $\IQ G$-basis one can define the combinatorial Laplace operator $\Delta_n \colon C_n \to C_n$ which is the $\IQ G$-linear map given by $c_{n+1} \circ c_n^* + c_{n-1}^* \circ c_{n-1}$.
-Since the augmentation homomorphism $\IQ G \to \IQ$ sending $\sum_{g \in G} \lambda_g \cdot g $ to $\sum_{g \in G} \lambda_g$ is compatible with the involution, $\id_{\IQ} \otimes_{\IQ G} \Delta_n \colon \id_{\IQ} \otimes_{\IQ G} C_n \to \id_{\IQ} \otimes_{\IQ G} C_n$ is the combinatorial Laplace operator for $\IQ \otimes_{\IQ G} C_*$.
+There is an involution of rings $\IZ G \to \IZ G$ sending $\sum_{g \in G} \lambda_g \cdot g$ to $\sum_{g \in G} \lambda_g \cdot g^{-1}$.
+In the sequel we equip each $C_n$ with a $\IZ G$-basis.
+With respect to this involution and $\IZ G$-basis one can define the combinatorial Laplace operator $\Delta_n \colon C_n \to C_n$ which is the $\IZ G$-linear map given by $c_{n+1} \circ c_n^* + c_{n-1}^* \circ c_{n-1}$.
+Since the augmentation homomorphism $\IZ G \to \IZ$ sending $\sum_{g \in G} \lambda_g \cdot g $ to $\sum_{g \in G} \lambda_g$ is compatible with the involution, $\id_{\IZ} \otimes_{\IZ G} \Delta_n \colon \id_{\IZ} \otimes_{\IZ G} C_n \to \id_{\IZ} \otimes_{\IZ G} C_n$ is the combinatorial Laplace operator for $\IZ \otimes_{\IZ G} C_*$.
 We conclude from~\cite[Lemma~1.18 on page~24 and Theorem~6.25 on page~249]{Lueck(2002)}